-The facility evolved into a Buick automobile dealership in 1913 by Charles D. Dauwalter's son, Charles L. Dauwalter and sons Charles E., Geoffrey, and Donald Dauwalter.
-The dealership's first garage was in the wagonmaking shop above the blacksmith shop and was served by a ramp at the rear.
-In 1918 the dealership garage was expanded with the addition of the large Quonset-roofed building attached to the north side of the original building.
-Construction blocks for the addition came from Carlson Brothers, an East Union firm.
-At some point before 1928 the original brick building was covered in stucco, and sometime later its Quonset addition was likewise covered.
-In the early years the Dauwalters sold Buicks subbed from the Pat Donavan dealership in Belle Plaine.
+In the early years the Dauwalters sold Buicks subbed from the Pat Donavan dealership in Belle Plaine, Minnesota.
 In 1923 they added Chevrolet, subbing from the Henry Kohls dealership.
 Early on they also sold automobiles from the Hudson, Elgin, Kulting, and Cole automoble companies.
-Because automobiles were so new, part of the dealership's business was teaching buyers how to drive an automobile.
+Because automobiles were then so new, part of the dealership's business was teaching buyers how to operate and drive an automobile.
 By the 1920s the firm was called the Dauwalter Automotive and Farm Service Company and they continued to run the blacksmith shop and wagon-making concern through 1928, if not several years later.
 In 1925 the automobile business really took off as a Buick and Chevrolet dealership, selling cars and accessories, as well as doing repairs.
 The Dauwalter firm was the first automobile distributorship in Carver, and one of the early dealerships in Carver County.
 New cars were delivered to the Carver dealership by rail on the Minneapolis-St. Louis Railroad.
-The Dauwalter dealership provided the Carver Fire Department with a 1927 General Motors fire truck, which has been restored and survives to the present in the current Carver Fire Department facility.
+The Dauwalter dealership provided the Carver Fire Department with a 1927 General Motors fire truck, which has been restored and survives to the present in the current Carver Fire Department facility and is used today in parades and for special events.